atillabirer/gbmbackup/GBM-Diamond/README.md

 ## Deploying to persistent testnet/mainnet

+Make sure your [gbm.config](GBM-Diamond/gbm.config) file is properly setup (like disabling the creation of test auctions, correct address for ERC20 tokens, presets added already, etc...)
-Simply add the network to [hardhat.config.ts](GBM-Diamond/hardhat.config.ts) and set it as the default network.
-Make sure your GBM configuration file is also up to your tastes.
+Once done, addd your target network to [hardhat.config.ts](GBM-Diamond/hardhat.config.ts) and set it as the default network.
+Use npm run build as usual.

 # Running automated tests